Differentiated Task Structures

 - Learning Model Integration (Integration of Learning Model) – These phrases are interpreted in multiple ways in the educational literature.
 Most commonly, they are used to describe efforts to blend curriculum elements across subject areas.
 Less often, they are used to refer to integrating academic and other elements of one’s learning or integrating in-school learnings with out-of-school learnings.
 They are also sometimes used to refer to a formal discourse that is structured around a blend of principles of “pedagogy” (understood as the study of teaching children) and Andragogy (the study of teaching adults).
 This integration, it is argued, affords more nuanced and adaptable forms of teaching, as the best directive and the best flexible strategies from both are brought together.

-- Learning Stations (Learning Centers; Learning through Workstations; Differentiated Stations) – Organizing a classroom around Learning Stations involves setting up distinct physical locations, each of which is associated with a specific question or problem that is to be engaged with the resources and/or tools at the station.
-Within Differentiated Instruction, it is recommended that each Learning Station provides differentiated assignments, enabling students across a range of levels to engage meaningfully.
+- Learning Stations Model (Differentiated Stations; Learning Centers; Learning through Workstations) – The Learning Stations Model involves setting up distinct physical locations, each of which is associated with a specific question or problem that is to be engaged with the resources and/or tools at the station.
+Students rotate in groups through stations when at prespecified intervals.

 - Place-Based Education (Pedagogy of Place; Community-Based Education; Third Teacher) – This discourse is both an educational philosophy and a pedagogical approach that uses socio-geographical locations (deliberately inclusive of all their cultural, historical, and geophysical aspects) as a “partner” in formal education – that is, as a focus of inquiry, as a source of curriculum, and a dynamic teacher, and as agent in the more-than-human world.